demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

 (s/def ::level #{:info :warn :debug :error :fatal})
 ```

-<span class="callout">1</span> As the name indicates the `parent-id` represents the `id` of an event which resulted in the event in question.
+<span class="callout">1</span> As the name indicates, the `parent-id` represents the `id` of an event which resulted in the event in question.

-<span class="callout">2</span> An event name is a namespaced keyword and we'll discuss it when we are using.
+<span class="callout">2</span> An event name is a namespaced keyword.
+We'll discuss it more in the upcoming blog posts.

-To model the timestamp of the event, we are going to take advantage of the fact the our Client works on IST(+05:30) timezone and all their operations are based on IST.
+To model the timestamp of the event, we are going to take advantage of the fact our Client works on IST(+05:30) timezone and all their transactions are on IST.

 Let's add the `ist-timestamp` spec in a new file `offset-date-time.clj`.
-We will be using [ISO 8061](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) combained date time representation with a time zone designator.
+We will be using [ISO 8061](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) combined date-time representation with a time zone designator.

 ```bash
 > touch src/wheel/offset-date-time.clj